In this Article

 Video: Food Ideas for 8 Month Old Baby

-Best Baby Foods for an Eight-Month-Old
+Food Ideas for an Eight-Month-Old Baby

-How Much Food should a Baby Eat at this Stage?
+How Much Food Should a Baby Eat at This Stage?

 Here is a sample food schedule for an eight-month-old baby.

-- Morning- Wake up and nurse for a few minutes (About 200 ml)
+- Morning- Wake up and nurse for a few minutes (about 200 ml)

 - Lunch- 1 cup of cereal